svdasein/cidrtagmap/README.md

 <network>/<mask>,<tag>
 ```

-The filter can be made to re-load it's in-memory representation of the contents of the
+The filter can be made to re-load its in-memory representation of the contents of the
 map file without interrupting/restarting the logstash instance by touching a flag file.

 When a netflow event matches the CIDR spec, two tags are set: